mozman/ezdxf/docs/source/addons/gerber_D6673.rst

 .. module:: ezdxf.addons.gerber_D6673

-This add-on creates special DXF files for use by Gerber Technology applications which have a very low quality DXF parser and cannot parse/ignore BLOCKS which do not contain data according the ASTM-D6673-10 standard.
+This add-on creates special DXF files for use by Gerber Technology applications which have a low quality DXF parser and cannot parse/ignore BLOCKS which do not contain data according the ASTM-D6673-10 standard.
 The function :func:`export_file` exports DXF R12 and only DXF R12 files which do not contain the default "$MODEL_SPACE" and "$PAPER_SPACE" layout block definitions, have an empty HEADER section and no TABLES